 cheesecake crust options

-The cheesecake filling is no bake, but with the absence of gluten, the crust does need to be baked briefly for the ingredients to bind together.
+While the cheesecake filling is no bake, the crust does need to be baked briefly for the ingredients to bind together.

 The ultra creamy, tangy filling satisfies many on its own, but there are a variety of cheesecake toppings.
 Either drizzle on the sauce before serving, or offer options for guest to top as desired.

 - hot fudge sauce or chocolate sauce